January 17, 2025 3:16 am

 Tipping in Restaurants

 There is no shortage of factors in determining how much you should leave as a tip.
 Some people choose not to leave one because of the 8–12 percent service charge automatically added to the bill.
-But for those who do want to leave something extra, the proper amount depends on the type of restaurant, the number of people dining, and how much was ordered.
+But for those who want to leave something extra, the proper amount depends on the type of restaurant, the number of people dining, and how much they ordered.

 Tipping for Bathroom